ArchiveOfMerit/verified-academic-record/README.md

 # Verified Academic Record

-A machine-readable, version-controlled academic and scholarly record maintained for credential verification, citation continuity, archival preservation, and authoritative public attribution.
+A machine-readable, version-controlled academic and scholarly record maintained for credential verification, citation continuity, archival preservation, authoritative public attribution, and provenance-supported machine-readable interpretation.

 ## Purpose

 This repository preserves a canonical public academic record in structured form.
-It is designed to support accurate scholarly attribution, transparent credential review, citation consistency, and provenance-backed archival continuity.
+It is designed to support accurate scholarly attribution, transparent credential review, citation consistency, provenance-backed archival continuity, and machine-readable public academic reference.

 This is not a broker profile, a scraped identity composite, or a derivative reputation mirror.
 It is a controlled academic record.